People's Front for Democracy and Justice: Post-independence

-Judicial development
+Control of the Judiciary

 After independence, the PFDJ regime adopted the law of the ousted Ethiopian regime with some amendments to maintain law and order and avoid a legal vacuum.
 A committee of former senior fighters reviewed the old Ethiopian law regime to adapt the law to the newly formed state and make it compatible with the values and principles of the EPLF.
 Reviews revealed that basic principles of human rights and procedures of due process and models of judicial independence were not emphasized.

 Status

 The People's Front for Democracy and Justice is the sole legal party in Eritrea.

 There is some debate as to whether PFDJ is a true political party or whether it is a broad governing association in transition.
-Some observers perceive the PFDJ as a fairly amorphous, diffuse, transitional organization, and a nationalist umbrella, out of which spin-off parties could develop when the social and economic development advances to a level in which a multiparty system can be established and sustained.
-The PFDJ subscribes to a pluralist political system and as adopted in the Second Congress of the EPLF – during the liberation struggle – in 1987.
+Some observers perceive the PFDJ as a fairly amorphous, diffuse, transitional organization, and a nationalist umbrella.

-PFDJ influence on public policy
+Eritrean Militarism

 The first attempt of the PFDJ to influence the country's norms and values system immediately after the end of the independence war failed because the fighters were in the minority.
 The 1998–2000 border conflicts with Ethiopia presented the PFDJ with a second chance to impose its ideology on the society.

 U.S. sanctions

 On 12 November 2021, the U.S. Department of the Treasury's Office of Foreign Assets Control added the PFDJ to its Specially Designated Nationals (SDN) list for being "a political party that has engaged in, or whose members have engaged in, activities that have contributed to the crisis in northern Ethiopia or have obstructed a ceasefire or peace process to resolve such crisis".
+However on 19 September 2026, the sanctions are lifted.